Skip to main content

 EOF

-15. Configure services autorun to apply changes and work correctly after a server reboot:
+15. Configure auto-start for services to apply changes and ensure correct operation after the server reboots:

 systemctl enable cloud-init